Real and complex multiplication on K3 surfaces via period integration: Explicit description of transcendental cohomology classes--- Computation of periods

+\begin{rem} Our approach to find example configurations for each of the four types was invariant-theoretic and used only a small proportion of the theory developed in~\cite{Yo}.
+Some~details are as~follows.

-{\em {\bf Proof} [depending on numerical integration]{\bf.} The~admissible configurations of six real~lines correspond under projective duality to the arrangements of six real points in~$\Pb^2$, no three of which are~collinear.
-Moreover,~classical invariant theory shows that only four such arrangements are essentially~distinct.
-We~made an experiment for each~case. } \eop \end{fac}
+The~admissible configurations of six real~lines correspond under projective duality to arrangements of six real points $(x_1:y_1:z_1), \ldots, (x_6:y_6:z_6) \in \Pb^2$, no three of which are~collinear.
+I.e.,~such that each of the twenty~determinants